 Our training program provides an excellent opportunity for broad-based, comprehensive clinical and research experiences.
 During this fellowship, you will see pediatric patients with a variety of common and unusual viral, bacterial, fungal, and parasitic diseases.
 You will gain experience diagnosing and managing children with infectious complications.

-- Inpatient and outpatient experiences
+- Inpatient and outpatient training experiences, including:

 - Community-acquired bacterial and viral infections